postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

  To stop watching a workspace, select **Unwatch** on the upper right of the workspace's **Overview** tab.

 > By default, you are a watcher for any workspace you create.
-You will not receive notifications for changes you make to a workspace you're watching.
+You won't receive notifications for changes you make to a workspace you're watching.

 ## Moving elements to workspaces

 Workspaces can contain elements such as collections, APIs, environments, mock servers, and monitors.
 A particular element can exist only in a single workspace.
 If needed, you can move elements to a different workspace.

-> Monitors cannot be moved.
-If you move a collection that is being monitored, the associated monitor is paused and stays in the original workspace.
+> Monitors can't be moved.
+If you move a collection that's being monitored, the associated monitor is paused and stays in the original workspace.

 To move an element to a different workspace: